 These were special glasses Doc Brown wore only for use in the car.
 I mention them because of the presumption that they were linked into cameras surrounding the car, allowing the driver greater visibility of what’s going on around them.

-While we don’t use glasses, back up cameras, parking sensors, and center console interfaces are standard in many vehicles.
-And obviously Google Glass is a thing and will no-doubt incorporate itself into all aspects of Augmented Reality.
+While we don’t use glasses, http://jsphfrtz.com/yourcupidmatches-dating-site/, this is not a dating site, and fall start date 2022 are standard in many vehicles.
+And obviously dating for young widows is a thing and will no-doubt incorporate itself into all aspects of Augmented Reality.

 4. Sleep-Inducing Alpha Rhythm Generator